pgbouncer/pgbouncer/doc/usage.rst

 pool_size
     Maximum number of server connections.

+reserve_pool
+    Maximum number of additional connections for this database.

 pool_mode
     The database's override pool_mode, or NULL if the default will be used instead.